For many decades now the heavy metal zinc has been used in the treatment of scalp hair loss & inflammatory skin conditions.

 - Zinc deficiency*** is thought to contribute to poor thyroid hormone conversion – and deficiency diminishes healthy genetic expression of thyroid hormone.

 A refractory zinc deficiency may result from inadequate protein availability (Baratosy: 2006).
 The amino acid (Tyrosine) – derived from protein – is a foundation of thyroid hormone production.

-Worldwide Zinc deficiency is conservatively estimated to be at least 25% (Underwood: 2013).
-Populations of less developed nations – particularly the children & elderly – are more at risk due to malnutrition, diet or food restriction & diarrhoea from its many causes.
+Worldwide zinc deficiency is conservatively estimated to be at least 25% (Underwood: 2013).
+Populations of less developed nations – particularly the children & elderly – are more at risk due to malnutrition, diet or food restriction – or diarrhoea from its many causes.

-A percentage of women taking oral contraceptive (OCP) or hormonal therapy (HRT) will over time exhibit suppressed zinc absorption & eventual zinc deficiency.
+- Women taking contraceptive (OCP) or hormonal therapy (HRT) can over time exhibit suppressed zinc absorption & eventual zinc deficiency.

 Zinc and copper directly compete for absorption at the gut interface, so if one (usually copper) is elevated – the other (zinc) is habitually low or deficient.
 When pathology testing reveals BOTH zinc and copper to be deficient – this usually indicates malabsorption by the gut.